Civil status mobile registration unit (Oman): Role

 Another important point is that the MRU also play a role in the (Consultative Assembly of Oman) Majlis al-Shura election, where the mobile units are used to install the eVoting application in the Omani ID cards to allow the voters to use their ID cards in the process of election.
 This service was launched on January 3, 2011.
 These units consist of a laptop, a camera, a signature scanner, fingerprint scanner and ID card reader.
 It supports the registration of new voters and the instant installation of an electoral applet and registering the voting location.
 This promotes transparency in the electoral process.
 Before, one voter could cast multiple votes in different electoral boundaries.
 With the eVoting application, it enforces the one-man-one-vote policies.
 Also, it allows the flexibility of voters’ casting votes in his selected electoral area without having to be physically present.
 This is extremely important as many works in the capital but are originally from remote areas.

 MRU and NRS

 The MRU service is an important component of the National Registration System (NRS).
 The NRS is primarily for the purpose of establishing the legal documents required by the law (ID cards, resident cards and birth, death certificates) in addition to recording marriages and divorces events.
 These records are the main source of vital statistics concerning Civil Status.
 Accuracy and timeliness of civil registration are essential for quality vital statistics and planning.
-The MRU is vital in ensuring that the objective of the NRS is achieved, especially for remote areas and disable (People with special needs) who can be served at their home because the mobile unit comes to them.
+The MRU is vital in ensuring that the objective of the NRS is achieved, especially for remote areas and the disabled (People with special needs) who can be served at their homes because the mobile unit comes to them.